wacncontent/CustomizeTool/removeCommentOutput/articles/redis-cache/cache-redis-samples.md

 ## Custom monitoring sample

-The [Access Redis Cache Monitoring data](https://github.com/rustd/RedisSamples/tree/master/CustomMonitoring) sample demonstrates how you can access monitoring data for your Azure Redis Cache outside of the Azure Management Portal.
+The [Access Redis Cache Monitoring data](https://github.com/rustd/RedisSamples/tree/master/CustomMonitoring) sample demonstrates how you can access monitoring data for your Azure Redis Cache outside of the Azure Portal.

 ## A Twitter-style clone written using PHP and Redis